LittleHund/CustomPaintingsMod/README.md

 there is a converter with instructions on the github page.<br>
 enjoy!!<br>
 <br>

-- this works with multiple different folders in different locations.<br>
-- the folder needs to be named "CustomPaintings" and has to be in any (sub)folder within BepInEx\plugins.<br>
-- for syncing to work everyone needs to have exactly the same images installed and loaded.<br>
 <br>
+this works with multiple different folders in different locations.<br>
+as long as al the folders are named "CustomPaintings" and is within any (sub)folder within BepInEx\plugins.<br>

 ## Discord
 for questions and ideas join our discord.<br>